 In early 2012, Sidley launched a unique Program of pro bono work designed to support market-based economic development and growth through legal assistance to eligible African and Asian smaller agricultural enterprises.
-Today, more than 100 Sidley lawyers are participating in the Program representing a wide range of clients.
+Today, more than 100 Sidley lawyers are participating in the Program representing a wide range of clients in 19 countries in Africa and Asia.

 The Program harnesses the experience of Sidley’s team of lawyers around the world by using their strategic and technical know-how for the benefit of the poorest people in rural communities in sub-Saharan Africa and less-developed countries in Asia.
 The focus of the Program is to empower farmers and businesses to expand their operations to improve the livelihoods of the world’s poorest farmers and their communities.
 Sidley’s Program supports the growth and success of agricultural producers and businesses all along the agricultural supply chain – from seeds to production and ancillary services such as microfinance and insurance.
 Access to Sidley’s international legal experience can eliminate a host of finance, investment and trade challenges to grow and pave the way for future successes.